 Undoubtedly the best time to visit Medellin is during the first two weeks of August when the Feria de las Flores is underway.
 Ever since 1957 this Flower Fair has been a highlight on the calendar as the city is transformed into a sea of colour with the scents of delicious bouquets sweeping the streets.
 Meanwhile December is another special time to visit Medellin.
 In the weeks building up to Christmas the city is illuminated with a plethora of lights, non-more spectacular than the ones which light up a section of the river running through the centre of the city.
 Each year organizers set the lights to a different theme, and each year the end result is one to truly marvel at.

 Things are certainly looking up for the city in terms of safety and this can be seen in the evening with many of the parks and plazas brimming with people.
 However there are precautions to be taken.
 It is advisable to take taxis at night rather than walk, and if you take a taxi on your own make sure you either call or get a friend to note down the number plate.
 Certain parts of the centre are to be avoided late at night while the surrounding areas known as ‘Comunas’ should be avoided at all times unless you are with a local who knows the area.
 The threat of your safety should never be underestimated in Medellin yet it should not deter you from enjoying this frankly amazing city and its equally amazing citizens.

-If you found this guide to Medellin in Colombia useful, share it with others:
+If you found this guide about Medellin in Colombia interesting or useful, let others know about it: